cheanz/spyex/README.md

 the configuration bundled in `scraper/sites/sample.py`.
 When you add other site modules you can pass their keys to target those platforms.

+> **Note**
+> The bundled `sample` parser only understands the structure in
+> `tests/sample_profile.html`.
+Scraping a live site without a matching parser will return
+> a descriptive error explaining that you need to supply selectors under `scraper/sites/`.

 To scrape a local HTML file, use the `--from-file` flag.
 The bundled `sample` site configuration matches `tests/sample_profile.html`.